maiziezhoulab/AquilaSV/src/How_to_get_bam_and_vcf.md

 `samtools -b -L selected.bed wgs.bam > selected.bam`
 `samtools index selected.bam`

-:octocat: To generate the original WGS bam file, you can run LongRanger/EMA/BWA.
+:octocat: To generate the original WGS bam file for 10X or stLFR linked-reads, you can run LongRanger/EMA/BWA.
+You can refer here for more details.